perses/common/README.md

 [![CircleCI](https://circleci.com/gh/perses/common.svg?style=shield)](https://circleci.com/gh/perses/common)
 [![Godoc](https://godoc.org/github.com/perses/common?status.svg)](https://pkg.go.dev/github.com/perses/common)

-This repository contains GO libraries used in the different component of Perses.
+This repository contains GO libraries used in the different components of Perses.

-This set of library aims to provide a way:
+This set of libraries aims to provide a way:

 * to handle processes management with graceful stop
 * to define an HTTP API
 * to handle the configuration

 Note: These libraries are mainly designed to ease the development of Perses.
-As it is still a beta, breaking change can happen between two release.
-But, as there is nothing really specific to Perses itself, you can use it at your own risk.
+As it is still a beta, breaking change can happen between two releases.
+But as there is nothing really specific to Perses itself, you can use it at your own risk.

 Here's a short description about what each package provides: